-With GST, logistics and supply chain for manufacturers that might be currently planned around avoiding state tax will get rationalised to leverage efficiencies of scale and optimise location etc. This will involve major changes around sourcing, warehousing and distribution.
+With GST, logistics and supply chain for manufacturers earlier planned around avoiding state tax has got rationalised to leverage efficiencies of scale and optimise location etc. This has resulted in major changes around sourcing, warehousing and distribution.

-3 Things to Optimise your supply chain to be prepared for GST.
+3 Ways to Optimise your supply chain for GST

 1. Warehousing Cost

-In the current tax regime, an inter-state sale of goods is liable to Central Sales Tax @ 2% (subject to declaration forms).
-But, CST paid on purchase of goods is not available as set-off.
-Thus, it results in cost in the supply chain transaction.
-However, if the good is moved for stocking and not for sale, then CST need not be paid.
+In the earlier tax regime, an inter-state sale of goods was liable to Central Sales Tax @ 2% (subject to declaration forms).
+But, CST paid on purchase of goods was not available as set-off.
+Thus, it resulted in cost in the supply chain transaction.
+However, if the good is moved for stocking and not for sale, then CST was not required to be paid.

 Hence, to avoid paying CST, most companies had set up branches /warehouses in different states to show product movement under stocking to save CST.
 Additionally, many states (such as Maharashtra, Gujarat) had introduced provisions for reduction in input tax credit of VAT for stock transfers.
 This resulted in loss of tax credit to businesses.

 In the GST regime, an inter-state transaction in goods attracts Integrated Goods and Service Tax (IGST).
 Credit of IGST paid on purchase is available against output GST liability.

-Given the above, the current rationale (i.e. to save CST) for setting up branches/ warehouses in various states will become redundant.
-While product cost today includes inventory carrying cost along with logistics, GST will bring down inventory carrying cost resulting in reduced product costs.
-Hence, the companies may have to reconsider warehousing.
+Hence the earlier rationale (i.e. to save CST) for setting up branches/ warehouses in various states has become redundant.
+While product cost earlier included inventory carrying cost along with logistics, GST has brought down inventory carrying cost resulting in reduced product costs.
+Hence, the companies need to reconsider warehousing.

-2. Reconsidering Operations Planned around Area based Incentives
+2. Reconsider Operations Planned around Area based Incentives

 Area based incentives are offered by the government to promote investment in a particular state/location such as Baddi (Himachal Pradesh), Kutch (Gujarat) etc. This means that firms receive tax breaks and other incentives to locate or expand such areas.
 Many large manufacturers have therefore made heavy capital investments in these geographically distant areas on such sops offered by the government.

-However, with GST kicking in, companies may have to re-think their plans around investment and future expansion in such locations because GST is based on place of supply.
+However, with GST kicking in, companies have to re-think their plans around investment and future expansion in such locations because GST is based on place of supply.